ascode/generator-ng2-webpack/README.md

 # generator-ng2-webpack
-A [Yeoman](http://yeoman.io) generator for scaffolding an app using angular2 and webpack
+An opinionated [Yeoman](http://yeoman.io) generator for scaffolding an app using angular2 and webpack

 # Credits
 This generator was inspired by: